Confession #136: I couldn’t resist… Pumpkin Spice Cinnamon Rolls with Cinnamon Cream Cheese Drizzle

 Pour the milk into a microwave-safe measuring glass and microwave for about 1 minute and 30 seconds, until the milk reads 180º on an instant read thermometer.
 Allow to cool to 110º-115º.
 Stir in 1 tablespoon of sugar to dissolve, and then sprinkle the yeast on top.
 Stir in gently with a wooden spoon.
 Allow to sit for 5-10 minutes, until the yeast activates and the mixture develops a foam on top.
 Meanwhile, melt the butter in the microwave and allow to cool until no warmer than 115ºF.

 Transfer the yeast mixture to a large bowl.
-Slowly stir the melted and cooled butter, egg yolks, cinnamon, all spice, ginger, cloves and nutmeg into the yeast mixture with a wooden spoon, breaking up the egg yolks as you stir and ensuring that the spices are evenly dispersed.
+Slowly stir the remaining 3 tablespoons sugar, melted and cooled butter, egg yolks, cinnamon, all spice, ginger, cloves and nutmeg into the yeast mixture with a wooden spoon, breaking up the egg yolks as you stir and ensuring that the spices are evenly dispersed.
 Add the pumpkin and mix in until smoothly combined.
 Add the whole wheat flour, 12 3/4 ounces (3 cups, spoon and level) bread flour, and salt and mix together until a dough begins to form.
 Once you have most or all of the ingredients clumped together in a large ball of dough, turn it all out onto the counter or another kneading surface.
 Knead by hand for 10-15 minutes, until you have a soft and elastic dough, incorporating as much of the remaining 5 1/4 ounces (1 1/4 cups, spoon and level) bread flour as needed to prevent the dough from getting stuck to your hands or the kneading surface.
 The dough will still be quite tacky, so don’t add more flour than necessary; you might not need it all.

 Shape the dough into a ball with a smooth top.
 Lightly grease a bowl about twice the size of the dough with nonstick spray and place the dough inside, turning once to coat the top with spray.
 Cover with greased plastic wrap and leave the dough to rise in a warm place until doubled in size, about 1 hour to 1 1/2 hours.